Stockport Rapidplay Congress

 2025

-157 players competed across 4 sections with section winners: Nigel Davies and Adam Ashton 5/6 (Open); Eric Bennett 5/6 (Major); Dave Jones 5.5/6 (Inter); and Dyfan Steele 5.5/6 (Minor)
+157 players competed across 4 sections, and section winners were: Nigel Davies and Adam Ashton 5/6 (Open); Eric Bennett 5/6 (Major); Dave Jones 5.5/6 (Inter); and Dyfan Steele 5.5/6 (Minor)

 A full report is available here.